alex-bellon/wikipedia/README.md

 - [Antimetabole](https://en.wikipedia.org/wiki/Antimetabole) - the repetition of words in successive clauses, but in transposed order; for example, "I know what I like, and I like what I know".
 - [Denominal verb](https://en.wikipedia.org/wiki/Denominal_verb) - verbs derived from nouns.
 - [Deverbal noun](https://en.wikipedia.org/wiki/Deverbal_noun) - nouns that are derived from verbs or verb phrases, but that behave grammatically purely as nouns, not as verbs.
+- [Singular they](https://en.wikipedia.org/wiki/Singular_they) - the use in English of the pronoun they or its inflected or derivative forms, them, their, theirs, and themselves (or themself), as an epicene (gender-neutral) singular pronoun.
 - [Symploce](https://en.wikipedia.org/wiki/Symploce) - a figure of speech in which a word or phrase is used successively at the beginning of two or more clauses or sentences and another word or phrase with a similar wording is used successively at the end of them.
 It is the combination of anaphora and epistrophe.
 - [Verbification](https://en.wikipedia.org/wiki/Conversion_(word_formation)#Verbing) - is creation of a verb from a noun, adjective or other word.

 ### Idioms
+- ["He never married"](https://en.wikipedia.org/wiki/He_never_married) was a phrase commonly used by obituary writers in the United Kingdom as a euphemism for the deceased having been homosexual.
 - [Hobson's Choice](https://en.wikipedia.org/wiki/Hobson's_choice) - a free choice in which only one thing is offered.
 Because a person may refuse to accept what is offered, the two options are taking it or taking nothing.
 In other words, one may "take it or leave it".
 - [Morton's Fork](https://en.wikipedia.org/wiki/Morton's_fork) - a type of false dilemma in which contradictory observations lead to the same conclusion.
 It is said to have originated with the collecting of taxes by John Morton.